Zero-Dynamics/cash-core/doc/README.md

 UNIX BUILD NOTES
 ====================
-Some notes on how to build [OdynCash](https://duality.solutions/odyncash) in Unix.
+Some notes on how to build [Cash](https://duality.solutions/cash) in Unix.

 Note
 ---------------------
-Always use absolute paths to configure and compile OdynCash and the dependencies, for example, when specifying the the path of the dependency:
+Always use absolute paths to configure and compile Cash and the dependencies, for example, when specifying the the path of the dependency:

     ../dist/configure --enable-cxx --disable-shared --with-pic --prefix=$BDB_PREFIX